One of the hottest topics in education today focuses on digital citizenship, or what it means to be a member of the connected world we live in.

 Buncee.
 This creation and presentation tool lets educators and students design interactive content like multimedia index cards, flash cards, lesson plans, slide presentations and posters so learners can visualize concepts and communicate creatively.
 Poth says this tool is helpful in meeting all of the Student Standards.
 When it comes to the Digital Citizen standard, students are creating and sharing from the app, opening the door to more lessons about the responsible use aspect of digital citizenship.

-ISTE members in search of the new tools to motivate and engage students can join Poth for her ISTE Expert Webinar, “10 Tools Every New Teacher Needs” on Feb.
-28.
+Poth will share more tools to motivate and engage students in her recorded ISTE Expert Webinar, “10 Tools Every New Teacher Needs,” which covers:

-- Learn about tools they can use to create a more student-centered classroom.
+- Tools to create a more student-centered classroom.

-- Discover tools that will help educators implement the ISTE Standards for Students.
+- Tools to help address the ISTE Standards for Students.

-- Walk away with ideas that can be implemented in the classroom tomorrow.
+- Ideas that can be implemented in the classroom tomorrow.